Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Introduction

+In recent years, diffusion models~\cite{DBLP:conf/iclr/SongME21,DBLP:conf/nips/HoJA20,DBLP:conf/cvpr/RombachBLEO22,DBLP:journals/corr/abs-2307-01952} have demonstrated extraordinary capability in generating realistic and text-aligned content.
+Thus, diffusion-based solutions~\cite{BrushNet,smartbrush,A_Task_is_Worth_One_Word} have made substantial progress in the realm of text-guided image inpainting.
+However, directly applying these methods to video inpainting falls short in maintaining the necessary temporal consistency.
+Although rapid developments in text-to-video (T2V) generative diffusion models~\cite{DBLP:conf/iclr/0002YRL00AL024,tuneavideo} have successfully facilitated text-guided video inpainting~\cite{AVID,CoCoCo,DiffuEraser} by leveraging motion modules~\cite{DBLP:conf/iclr/0002YRL00AL024} for temporal consistency, it still remains an area with substantial scope for further improvement.
+Meanwhile, current diffusion-based solutions struggle to produce satisfactory results in both Background Restoration (BR) and Object Removal (OR) scenarios.
+Both BR and OR need to generate background content semantically aligned with textual descriptions, while ensuring spatial-temporal coherence between synthesized content and contextual video semantics.

-Although conventional transformer-based approaches~\cite{DBLP:conf/cvpr/0031LQGC22,DBLP:conf/eccv/GaoSHK20,propainter} have made great progress on standard benchmarks~\cite{DBLP:conf/eccv/XuYFYYLPCH18,DBLP:conf/cvpr/PerazziPMGGS16}, they encounter difficulties when requiring the synthesis of new content not present in existing frames.
-Currently, diffusion models~\cite{AVID,CoCoCo} have demonstrated significant prowess in text-guided video inpainting.
-However, temporal consistency remains an area with substantial scope for further improvement.
-And current methods struggle to generate satisfying results on BR and OR tasks, which is probably caused by the training priors of powerful base models.
-As demonstrated in Fig.~\ref{fig:headfig}, contents inpainted by CoCoCo~\cite{CoCoCo} lacks harmony with its surroundings.
-This disharmony can be alleviated by providing motion guidance that is aligned with the surroundings.
-Optical flow, a key modality for motion information, provides significant guidance and enhances temporal consistency.
-Notably, integrating optical flow into video inpainting requires additional operations, including flow completion and effective incorporation, which incur extra computational costs.
-And diffusion inherently suffers from efficiency due to the multi-step denoising process.
-Consequently, when leveraging optical flow, it is essential to consider efficiency enhancements tailored to the multi-step characteristics of diffusion models.
+As evidenced in Fig.~\ref{fig:headfig}, state-of-the-art methods like CoCoCo~\cite{CoCoCo} exhibit spatial-temporal disharmony where inpainted regions demonstrate incompatible texture patterns or lighting conditions with surrounding contexts.
+We further hypothesize that this disharmony can be mitigated by integrating motion guidance that aligns with the scene.
+In this regard, optical flow, a key modality for capturing motion information, provides valuable guidance and enhances temporal consistency, potentially alleviating the observed inconsistencies.
+Notably, integrating optical flow into video inpainting requires additional operations, including flow estimation and flow completion and effective incorporation, all of which incur extra computational costs.
+Thus, diffusion models inherently suffer from efficiency due to the multi-step denoising process.
+Consequently, when we leverage optical flow, it is essential to consider efficiency enhancements tailored to the multi-step characteristics of diffusion models.